abenhamdine/perfLogger/README.md

 If the average execution time of myFastFunction() is above 10ms, a red exclamation mark will be displayed in the summary.
 The % of functions calls that exceed the level will be also diplayed (last column of the summary).

+## Contributions

+I would be glad to accept pull request.
+However note that this module is dedicated to simple perf measurement, and not intented to have other features.

 ## Alternatives modules